 Fast forward a few years and I made the decision to learn about dog training.
 I began studying the science behind it and learning how dogs learn through association.
 While studying this, we talked about positive associations and we talked about negative and fear-based associations and what was the better technique to use.
 I asked several trainers, attended many webinars and conference talks and researched everything I could about rattlesnake training.
 They all had one thing in common: horror stories about dogs developing major behavioral issues related to the shock and experiences they had through those trainings.
 Some were fear of men, others were fear of sprinklers, and still others did just the opposite of what was intended-the dogs learned to attack the rattlesnakes instead of avoid them.
 And that just touches the surface.

 Luckily, I also learned there were trainers in different areas of the country beginning to use positive reinforcement and I had to learn more.
-I researched these trainers, reached out to them to ask questions, attended more conferences where they spoke, and bought their materials to learn about it.
+I researched these trainers, reached out to them to ask questions, attended more conferences where they spoke, and bought their materials and courses to learn about it.
 That seed that had been planted began to grow and I set my sights on bringing a positive reinforcement rattlesnake training option to Utah.

 As Covid ramped up and group and in-person classes came to a halt, I began to offer webinars on how positive reinforcement rattlesnake avoidance worked.
 I was able to consult and offer virtual sessions to private clients during Summer 2020, fulfilling that wish to bring this training to Utah, and becoming the first trainer in the state to offer this option.
 A 6-week virtual group class followed those private consults, and then we returned to the in-person training paradigm.